Prospective Students, Frequently Asked Questions

 What do I need to have a complete application?

-You must send in an application including personal statement and research interests, all transcripts from any institutions of higher learning that you attended, three letters of recommendation with rating sheets, GRE scores, and writing sample of approximately 10 pages.
+You must electroncially submit an application, statement of purpose and research interests, GRE scores, official transcripts from any institutions of higher learning that you attended, three letters of recommendation, a CV or resume, and a writing sample of approximately 10 pages.

 What is the deadline for submission?

 We admit only once per year, for the following fall semester.
-Please be advised the deadline has been extended to December 3rd this year due to the December 1st date falling on a weekend day.
+For Fall 2015 matriculation, the deadline is December 1, 2014.

 I can have everything in by the deadline except [fill in the blank].
 Will you review an incomplete application?